dennishall1/vue-firebase-starter/README.md

 Progressive Web App (PWA) starter-kit using vue/vuex/vue(x)-router/offline-plugin, with sass, prerendering, muse-ui, and firebase/firebaseui!
 </p>

+## Instructions:
+Update `UpdateScores.vue` for the current season & week.
+Update apify > crawlers > basic settings > Start URLs for pre/reg/post and week.
+Run apify crawler, then go to /update-scores.
+That route gets the results from the latest apify run and updates the schedule part of the database.

 ## Todos

 // this year miami had a hurricane, so a game was postponed ..  but normally, you can just check if all games for a given week are 'final'